Peasants to Puddles

 Alexander Richard Thorburn - Private 2270

-This page is dedicated to the memory of Alexander Richard Thorburn, aka Alexander Richards, aka Arthur James Harris, who died on 9th April 1918 in France.
+This page is dedicated to the memory of Alexander Richard Thorburn, aka Alexander Richards, aka Alexander McLean, aka Arthur James Harris, aka Richard McDuff who died on 9th April 1918 in France.

 Alexander Richard Thorburn was born on 7th August 1885 in Redfern, New South Wales, Australia, the son of Alexander Thorburn and his wife Adelaide May McGuffin.
 He died on 9 April 1918 in France, one of the many millions of men who lost their lives in World War 1.
 It seemed sad for him to have died and all but these bare facts remembered, so I've tried to find out at least a little about his life until his untimely death aged just 32.

-I need to start by saying that almost all the information repeated here is the result of the painstaking research of Alexander's grandson Jim Richards and that of Jenny and Marion.
+I need to start by saying that almost all the information repeated here is the result of the painstaking research of Alexander's grandson Jim Richards and that of Jenny and Marion and Sue.
 Jim has been kind enough to share Alexander's complicated life story with me and I have thoroughly enjoyed following as the mystery resolved itself.
-All the hard work in here is Jim, Jenny and Marion's; if there are any errors, they are almost certainly mine!
+Even now at the start of 2023, new information (another alias) is emerging.
+All the hard work in here is Jim, Jenny, Marion and Sue's; if there are any errors, they are almost certainly mine!

 Alexander's father Alexander Thorburn was born in Australia to Scottish parents who had emigrated at the start of the 1840s.
 His parents presumably emigrated in the hope of a better life.
 They were part of a large influx of Scots, with several brothers from the same Thorburn family who settled in New South Wales.
 Alexander Thorburn senior was the stationmaster at Byrock in New South Wales and had married Adelaide McGuffin in 1879.
 They had two daughters (Daisy and Flora) and Adelaide was pregnant with young Alexander when her husband was struck down by typhoid.
 Alexander Richard Thorburn was born about 6 months after his father's death.
 Adelaide was only 25 when her husband died and in 1890 she married again - to Arthur Swale Foster and had 4 more children.
 So Alexander Richard Thorburn was raised with his two older sisters and 4 half-siblings.